golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

 1. We want to maximize the adoption of the few early node indices APIs.

     Every early adopter of e.g. the provider benchmarks [GAP-10](https://github.com/golemfactory/golem-architecture/pull/33) will be priceless.
-    If we go in the "here is some poorly documented API, have fun" direction, we'll have only little adopters.
+    If we go in the "here is some poorly documented API, have fun" direction, we won't have many adopters.
 If we provide a nice, convenient library, there will be more.

 2. We want to encourage others to create & maintain their own APIs.